kswoll/WootzJs/README.md

 This commercial product strives to provide support for most of the C# 4.0 language features.
 It generally succeeds and there's a decent chance this product will meet your needs.
-It is lightweight (small .JS files), supports modern C# language features (generics, LINQ, etc.) and is usually reliable, though there are a surprising number of edge cases that you will invariable encounter that are not supported.
+It is lightweight (small .JS files), supports modern C# language features (generics, LINQ, etc.) and is usually reliable, though there are a surprising number of edge cases that you will invariably encounter that are not supported.
 For example, the type system is shallow and does not support representing generics or arrays (i.e. `typeof(Foo[]) == typeof(Bar[])`, `typeof(List<string>) == typeof(List<int>)`).
 The support for reflection is limited, with various member types incapable of supporting attributes.
 Expression tree support is non-existent,